 Breaking up DSE time

-Breaking up your employees’ time at their computer can help stave off health problems.
+Health and Safety and Computers – Breaking up your employees’ time at their computers can help stave off health problems.
 Giving them structured or organised rest breaks can help to achieve this.
 Other things you can recommend your employees to do are:

 - Stretch and change position